Add custom page headers to a workbook

 Set the header for a page

-To set the header for a page:
+To set which header is visible on a page:

 1. Navigate to the page you want to set the header for.

-2. Click on the background of the workbook.
+2. Select the background of the workbook.

 3. In the side panel, open the Page header dropdown.